← Back to Blog

 The Real Cost Comparison: A Worked Example

-A family dental practice receives 600 calls/month.
-About 180 of those (30%) come outside of business hours or during the lunch window when staff is unavailable.
+A family dental practice takes 600 calls a month.
+About 180 of those (30%) come outside business hours or during the lunch window when staff is unavailable.
 Average new patient value: $1,400 over the first year.

-Current setup: an answering service at $380/month.
+Current setup: answering service at $380 a month.
 The service takes messages for after-hours callers.
 Staff return calls the next business day.
-Estimated conversion rate on those callbacks: 35% (most have already booked elsewhere or moved on).
+Estimated conversion on those callbacks: 35% (most have already booked elsewhere or moved on).

-The answering service costs less.
-The voice AI recovers $82,600 more per month in revenue.
-At a 10% agency margin equivalent, the value difference pays for the AI cost roughly 75 times over.
+The answering service costs less per month on paper.
+The voice AI recovers more than $80,000 a month in additional revenue.
+The managed AI runs at a small fraction of that gap, so the value difference pays for the system many times over.

 The answering service isn't cheap.
 It's just the option where the lost revenue is invisible.